 This set of Highway Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Embankment and Subgrade”

-1. The last step in design of embankment is
+1. What is the last step in design of embankment?

 b) stability of slope

 Explanation: After the highway embankment construction, the stability of slope should be checked, settlement takes place after a few days and height is checked in design itself.

 2. If the height of embankment increases __________